 One of two upcoming residential towers recently announced by the Howard Hughes Corporation, Ulana at Ward Village is an exciting new development arriving soon to the urban neighborhood.
 Part of the next phase of Howard Hughes’ 60-acre masterplan for Ward, Ulana is a high-rise condominium with 697 homes on the block bordered by Auahi, Kamani and Pohukaina Streets.
 Ulana at Ward Village promises to offer expansive green spaces serving as an extension of the island-inspired homes.

-The eighth luxury high-rise condominium in Ward Village, The Park on Ward will be built on the west side of Central Plaza Victoria Ward Park which was once occupied by the old Sports Authority building.
+The eighth luxury high-rise condominium in Ward Village, The Park Ward Village will be built on the west side of Central Plaza Victoria Ward Park which was once occupied by the old Sports Authority building.
 It will be minutes away from Ala Moana Beach Park, and condo are expected to be inspired by mid-century design and urban-island lifestyles.
 Designed by international architecture firm Solomon Cordwell and Buenz, sales are 90% complete.
 There studios, 1 bedrooms, and limited 2- and 3-bedrooms left.

-The project ties into Howard Hughes’ community masterplan which aims to elevate 60-acres of the neighborhood with more pedestrian-friendly streets, public parks, affordable living streets and local retail stores.
+The Park Ward Village aims to elevate 60-acres of the neighborhood with more pedestrian-friendly streets, public parks, affordable living streets and local retail stores.
 The difference at The Park Ward Village comes down to the right combination of privacy, views, price, and active street scene.

 Inspired by Victoria Ward’s legacy in developing her family estate in the area, these upscale residences have front-row views to the Pacific Ocean.
 Lush gardens, three pools, and two levels of amenities add to the club-inspired lifestyle.